G52-75221XI - Laptop MSI - Free user manual and instructions

 MSI G52-75221XI - Screw Holes - 2

-Refer above picture to install standoffs in the appropriate locations on chassis and then screw through the mainboard screw holes into the standoffs.
+Refer to the above picture to install standoffs in the appropriate locations on the chassis, and then screw through the mainboard screw holes into the standoffs.

 Important

-• To prevent damage to the mainboard, any contact between the mainboard circuit and chassis or unnecessary standoffs mounted on the chassis is prohibited.
+• To prevent damage to the mainboard, any contact between the mainboard circuit and the chassis or unnecessary standoffs mounted on the chassis is prohibited.

 CPU (Central Processing Unit)

-When you are installing the CPU, make sure to install the cooler to prevent overheating.
+When installing the CPU, make sure to install the cooler to prevent overheating.
 If you do not have the CPU cooler, consult your dealer before turning on the computer.
 For the latest information about CPU, please visit http://www.msi.com/index.php?func=cpuform2

 Important